Alexismk/Module-2-Digital-Copies-to-Digital-Things/Object Biography/Readme.md

 # Object Biography

+In addition to the biographical information about both Andy Warhol’s and his sculpture “Brillo Soap Pad Boxes (restated below),  I would also like to include a brief biography and history regarding the original Brillo Company, from which Andy Warhol took inspiration (or stole) for his artistic creations.

+## A Brief History of "Brillo" - An America Cleaning Company

 ## Andy Warhol, Brillo Soap Pads Boxes, 1964
 Category:  European and American Painting, Sculpture, and Decorative Arts